onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/accessing-data/access-api.md

 | Testnet     | `access.devnet.nodes.onflow.org:9000`     | `testnet.onflow.org`              | `testnet.onflow.org`         |

 #### Mainnet
-##### We are still in the process of aggregating the past chain data but mainnet 5 to mainnet 1 spork data can be retrieved from the Access nodes mentioned [here](../../../nodes/node-operation/spork.md#mainnet)
+##### We are still in the process of aggregating the past chain data but mainnet 5 to mainnet 1 spork data can be retrieved from the Access nodes mentioned [here](../../../node-operation/spork.md#mainnet)

 Production network where the Flow blockchain is running.
 Funds are at risk.

 #### Testnet

 Our test environment.
 Funds can be fauceted freely.
 It is sporked 2 weeks prior to mainnet.

-#### Rate limits for Dapper Labs access nodes

-Access nodes operated by Dapper Labs are [rate limited](../../../nodes/access-api-rate-limits).

 ---